 Last Updated on October 24, 2021.
 This post may contain affiliate links to products I use, love or recommend.
 That means I may receive a small commission on products you purchase through my links at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Please see my Disclosure Policy for more details.
 Thank you for your support, which allows me to continue to create content for this website.

 This easy mixed berry cake filling made from frozen blueberries, blackberries, and raspberries is full of fresh and natural berry flavor.
 It’s slightly tart, making it a perfect complement to sweet cakes and buttercreams.
 This easy compote is made of just four ingredients–in addition to a frozen triple berry blend, we will be adding lemon juice, sugar, and either Instant Clearjel or cornstarch.

 Because this triple berry compote uses a frozen berry blend and Instant Clearjel, it whips up incredibly quickly.
-The Instant Clearjel (also known as modified cornstarch) is a tasteless thickener that makes this filling glossy and smooth (whereas cornstarch alone produces a cloudy compote that can clump and separate over time).
+The Instant Clearjel (also known as modified cornstarch) is a tasteless thickener that makes this filling glossy and smooth (whereas cornstarch alone produces a cloudy compote that can separate over time).
 Instant Clearjel does not require heat to thicken, so we are going to add it after we’ve cooked our berries and it will thicken instantly.
 You can learn more about this secret bakery ingredient in my article Instant Clearjel: a Magical Bakery Ingredient.

 How to Substitute Cornstarch to Make this Mixed Berry Cake Filling